gear-foundation/academy/docs/02-substrate-id/homework.md

 hide_table_of_contents: true
 ---

-We hope that you have already created your Substrate ID.
-Now it's time to use it.
-Send us your ID to receive the first NFT from our new collection.
+We hope you've already created your Substrate ID.
+It is now time to utilize your ID.
+Kindly send us your ID to receive the first NFT from our latest collection.

-**Attention:** Once again, make sure you save the seed phrase in a safe place!
+**Attention:** Once again, ensure you save your seed phrase in a safe place!

 Example: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY`